Arnaud290/OC_P12/README.md

             Commercial access:  Not allowed
             Support Access:     Not allowed
-            Admin access :      Modify a status contract informations, the user must enter all fields For a partial modification, the PATCH action is available
+            Admin access :      Modify a status contract informations, the user must enter all fields

         - DELETE http://127.0.0.1:8000/status_contract/{status_contract_id}/